Geomatys/demonstrate-nan-usage/README.md

 Next, the conversion from big-endian byte order to little-endian or conversely is applied on **bytes**.
 Only after all those steps have been completed, the final result is interpreted as an array of floating-point values.
-Casting a `byte*` pointer to a `float*` pointer in C/C++ does not rewrite the array, it only change the way that the computer interprets the bit patterns that are stored in the array.
+Casting a `byte*` pointer to a `float*` pointer in C/C++ does not rewrite the array, it only changes the way that the computer interprets the bit patterns that are stored in the array.
-Even after the cast, if a `float` array need to be copied, the `memcpy` (C/C++) or `System.arraycopy` (Java) functions copy bytes without doing any interpretation or conversion of the bit patterns.
+Even after the cast, if a `float` array needs to be copied, the `memcpy` (C/C++) or `System.arraycopy` (Java) functions copy bytes without doing any interpretation or conversion of the bit patterns.
 Nowhere the Floating-Point Unit (FPU) needs to be involved.
-Therefore, there is no way that the NaN's payload can be lost with above steps.
+Therefore, there is no way that the NaN's payload can be lost with the above steps.

-**Demonstration:**
+### Demonstration
 This demo provides the same raster data in two versions: one file using big-endian byte order, and another file using little-endian byte order.
 The demo reads the binary files, changes the byte order if needed, then interprets the result as floating-point values.